UNC Logo

 UNC Symbol

 The decision to open the school was made at the North Carolina General Assembly in 1789, and the foundation stone was laid in 1793.
 In any case, now it is among the top 3 oldest universities in the United States.
-During the Civil War, the university continued to operate, although, during that period, the area lost a large number of its population.
+During the Civil War, the university continued to operate, although, during that period, the area lost a large population.
 As a result, due to the lack of students, the educational institution developed slowly.
 In December 1870, it was closed for renovation.
 Its relaunch took place in 1875.

 UNC Seal Logo